Jtachan/enigma_cipher/docs/enigma_machine.md

 ## `EnigmaMachine(plugboard, rotors, reflector, reset_after_ciphering=True)`

 Constructor of the `EnigmaMachine` cipher.
+All specified components (plugboard, rotors and reflector) but have defined the same `include_digits` choice.

 _Parameters_